Ryo-not-rio/pytorch_rfcs/RFC-0044-sve-vectorized-class.md

 Ensuring these conditions are met and by inlining the functions, we can rely on the compiler to optimize the duplicate load and stores, ensuring we do not introduce any regressions.

 ### The size problem
 We face a challenge with this implementation due to the constraint of the size() function being constexpr.
 The size() function which returns the number of elements in the `Vectorized` class cannot be constexpr in our implmentation due to SVE vector lengths being unknown at compile time.
 We propose we change this to be const instead of constexpr.
+Currently, size() is used to initialize std::arrays and to instantiate templated functions.
+These will need to be replaced with c arrays and the template parameters made into function arguments.
+The full list of changes that need to occur can be seen [here](https://github.com/pytorch/pytorch/commit/fa05c1de3340215da5dc0a32612e75e2816fc143).

 ```
 class Vectorized<float> {